itzphilo/it-ai-THA/README.md

 # Interain AI Take Home Assignment

+> **TODO:** Implement SHADCN UI for a more modern and consistent UI experience.

+## Problem Solving Approach

+This project was designed with a strong emphasis on data integrity, type safety, and maintainability.
+The core approach is:

+- **Single Point of Data Mutation:** All candidate creation, merging, and updates go through one API endpoint (`/api/candidates/list`), ensuring that all data passes through centralized validation and merging logic.
+No other endpoint is allowed to write to the data file.
+- **Strict Validation:** Both frontend and backend use TypeScript for type safety.
+The backend additionally uses Zod schemas to validate all candidate data, ensuring that only well-formed, complete records are accepted.
+- **Clear Separation of Concerns:** Fetching/validation (`/api/candidate/[id]/get-details`) is strictly separated from mutation (`/api/candidates/list`), making the codebase easier to reason about and less error-prone.
+- **User Workflow:** The UI guides users through fetching, validating, and updating candidate data, always enforcing required fields and correct formats before allowing any merge.
+- **Type Error Prevention:** All potentially undefined or nullable data is handled with runtime checks and type guards, preventing runtime exceptions and satisfying TypeScript's strict null checks.

+This architecture ensures robust, consistent, and safe handling of candidate data throughout the application.

 This project is a Next.js application for managing candidate data.
 It features a RESTful API for candidate listing, merging, and updating, with a single point of data entry for all candidate operations.

 ## API Overview